 ‘Glad you came back naughty kitty, where did you…” Suddenly he jumps up and runs under the bed hissing again.
 Callie is confused, what is it kitty?
 A flash of black on the deck catches her eye.
 She turns in time to see a huge, black paw with vicious looking nails, disappear around the corner.
 Gasping she grabs the broom and heads out.

 ‘No you don’t!
 Stay away from my cat.’
-She shouts and whacks the broom on the deck, hoping that would scare it away.
+She shouts and whacks the broom on the deck, hoping that will scare whatever it is away.
 Callie searches every inch of the deck and outside the house to no avail, wondering what the hell it was.
 From the size of the paw she saw, it must be as big as a medium size dog.
 Callie shouts again, whacking the deck but nothing.

 After she showers, its dark outside.
 The dark is more ominous than it was.
 Deeper.
 Colder.
 She listens at the door but all she can hear is the waves battering the bluff below her deck.
 Callie loves the sea but a cold shiver joins the feeling of being watched.
 She closes the curtains for the first time since arriving, hope that tomorrow will be better.
 She falls asleep trying to plan her paintings for the next day, she has 3 more to go before she’s done.